jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/IntroducingObjects/task1.md

 and they cannot be directly changed from the outside.

 Another piece of unfamiliar syntax here is the `const` keyword coming after the arguments of a methods.
-It denotes the _constant methods_ --- these methods cannot change the status of the object.
+It denotes the _constant methods_ --- these methods cannot change the state of the object.

 Finally, keyword `virtual` denotes the _virtual_ methods — these are the methods that can be _overridden_ by the inheritors of the class